 Q: How quickly will I see results from applying these laws?

-A: Results vary.
-Some shifts—clarity and small mood improvements—can appear quickly; deep changes in career or health usually require steady practice and time.
+A: Some shifts—clarity, small mood improvements—can appear quickly; deep changes in career or health usually need steady practice over months or years.

 Q: What if external circumstances limit my progress?

-A: Focus on what you can control—your thoughts, actions, and boundaries—while seeking realistic support for external challenges.
+A: Focus on what you control—your thoughts, actions, and boundaries—while seeking realistic support for external obstacles.

 Q: How do I start when everything feels overwhelming?